anishprvn/node-rest-api/README.md

 ## About <a name = "about"></a>

-Node.js Application built using Express.js and database as MongoDB
+Node.js Application built using Express.js and database as MongoDB.
+Swagger functionality to view and understand API end points.
+Implemented Swagger using [swagger-ui-express](https://www.npmjs.com/package/swagger-ui-express) and [swagger-jsdoc](https://www.npmjs.com/package/swagger-jsdoc)

 ## Getting Started <a name = "getting_started"></a>